 4. Privacy and data protection

-Faced with the increase in regulations regarding the use of customer information, such as LGPD in Brazil, data protection is becoming a central issue in digital marketing.
-From the CEO of Duo's perspective, more than ever, brands must be more transparent about how they collect, store, and use data, demanding an ethical and responsible approach.
+Given the increase in regulations on the use of customer information, such as the LGPD in Brazil, data protection is consolidated as a central issue in digital marketing.
+In the view of the CEO of Duo, more than ever, brands must be more transparent about how they gather, store and use data, requiring an ethical and responsible approach.

 5. Focus on User Experience (UX)

-According to Deloitte, 90% of consumers prefer hyper-personalized campaigns.
+According to Deloitte, 90% consumers prefer hyper personalized campaigns.
 The number reinforces the importance of UX as an indispensable strategy.
-However, the specialist emphasizes that the focus on the user goes beyond ensuring the navigability of a website.
-It extends to all interactions consumers have with a brand, from mobile devices and apps to augmented and virtual reality environments.
-This approach needs to highlight what the user longs for: simplicity, speed, and efficiency at every touchpoint.
+However, the expert points out that the focus on the user goes beyond ensuring the navigability of a website.
+It extends to all the interactions that consumers have with a brand, from mobile devices and applications to augmented and virtual reality environments.
+Such an approach needs to highlight what the user craves: simplicity, speed and efficiency at each point of contact.

 6. Responsive design

-With the increase in time spent on devices and the variety of screen sizes, responsive design becomes essential in 2025.
-Websites, apps, and emails need to be adaptable to any format, ensuring a consistent and intuitive experience regardless of the channel used.
-Such an approach also covers new interfaces, such as wearable devices and vehicle screens, expanding the contexts that brands should consider.
+With the increase in time spent on devices and the diversity of screen sizes, responsive design becomes critical in 2025.
+Websites, applications, emails need to be adaptable to any format, ensuring a consistent and intuitive experience, regardless of the channel used.
+Such approach also covers new interfaces, such as wearable devices (wearables) and vehicle screens, expanding the contexts that brands should consider.

 8. Sustainability and Social Responsibility

-The modern consumer is not only looking for products or services but also values brands that share their values.
-A Koin study reveals that 87% of Brazilians prioritize companies with sustainable practices.
-Such a scenario helps to understand how adopting sustainable and socially responsible practices will have an even greater impact, especially among the younger generations.
+The modern consumer not only seeks products or services, he also values brands that share their values.
+A study by Koin reveals that 87% of Brazilians prioritize companies with sustainable practices.
+Such a scenario helps to understand how adopting sustainable and socially responsible practices will have an even greater impact, especially among younger generations.